 |TOTAL AMOUNT OF DUTY PAYABLE||18,559,045.00|

-- Terminal handling and storage charges – charged per outlay
+- Secondly, terminal handling and storage charges – charged per outlay

-- Shipping company local charges – charged per outlay
+- Thirdly, shipping company local charges – charged per outlay

-With this article, the importer of goods into the Nigerian space has an idea of what the import cargo clearance is in terms of duty payable.
+With this article, the importer of goods into the Nigerian space has an idea of what the import cargo clearance is.
+Consequently, he can guess rough costs in terms of duty payable.
 Thank you for making out time to read this article.
-Please contact us using the phone number: +2349075526276.
+Lastly, feel free to contact us using the phone number: +2349075526276.